tplatt37/step-functions-execution-canceler/README.md

 ## Best Practices

 1. **Always run a dry run first** to verify which executions will be stopped
-2. **Start with conservative age thresholds** (e.g., 24-48 hours) to avoid stopping recent executions
+2. **Start with conservative age thresholds** (e.g., 86400+ seconds / 24+ hours) to avoid stopping recent executions
+3. **For testing, use shorter age thresholds** (e.g., 300 seconds / 5 minutes) to see the script in action
-3. **Use appropriate batch sizes** - larger batches are faster but may cause throttling
+4. **Use appropriate batch sizes** - larger batches are faster but may cause throttling
-4. **Monitor the output** during execution to catch any issues
+5. **Monitor the output** during execution to catch any issues
-5. **Set appropriate sleep intervals** - 2-3 seconds is usually sufficient for most use cases
+6. **Set appropriate sleep intervals** - 2-3 seconds is usually sufficient for most use cases

 ## License